Transparency in Coverage and No Surprises Act Overview

 The price comparison tool will provide UHA members with personalized out-of-pocket costs and price comparisons for specific items or bundled services.
 Generally, the tool allows members to:

-By January 1, 2023 UHA will make available an internet-based self-service tool and in paper form upon request for the 500 shoppable services.
+As of January 1, 2023 UHA has made available an internet-based self-service tool and in paper form upon request for shoppable services through our member portal.

 Provider Directories